xdy/xdy-pf2e-workbench/README.md

   * Aura effects for Bane, Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically apply the effect to tokens within the aura.
 (Technically these should not be auras, but, close enough...)
   * Stance effects for Dread Marshal and Inpiring Marshal that applies the effect to tokens within the aura.
 (Will be removed when the Stances are implemented in the system.)
   * Effect for Dirge of Doom that you can give to targets to not let the automated frightened removal reduce frightened below 1.
   * (Deprecated, use the module https://foundryvtt.com/packages/pf2-flat-check instead) An 'Equipment' named "Workbench Flat Check Notes".
 This 'Equipment' holds several useful Note RE:s that when appropriate add notes about Flat Checks to rolls.
 It is far from complete, but it's a good start.
-To use it add it to your characters, it'll appear on the Deity Boons/Curses section of the Effects tab rather than on the feat list.
+To use it add it to your character.
 It currently handles: Target is undetected, hidden, invisible or concealed.
 Self is blinded or dazzled.
 Self has Blind-Fight.

 Experimental features:
 * None right now.